QuantEcon/lecture-source-py/source/rst/amss2.rst

 For both economies, initial government debt due at time :math:`0` is :math:`b_0 = .5`.

-For the Lucas-Stokey complete markets economy, the government debt plotted is :math:`b_{t+1}(s_{t+1})`
+For the Lucas-Stokey complete markets economy, the government debt plotted is :math:`b_{t+1}(s_{t+1})`.

-- Notice that this is a time-invariant function of the Markov state from the beginning
+- Notice that this is a time-invariant function of the Markov state from the beginning.

-For the AMSS incomplete markets economy, the government debt plotted is :math:`b_{t+1}(s^t)`
+For the AMSS incomplete markets economy, the government debt plotted is :math:`b_{t+1}(s^t)`.

-- Notice that this is a martingale-like random process that eventually seems to converge to a constant :math:`\bar b \approx - 1.07`
+- Notice that this is a martingale-like random process that eventually seems to converge to a constant :math:`\bar b \approx - 1.07`.

-- Notice that the limiting value :math:`\bar b < 0` so that asymptotically the government makes a constant level of risk-free loans to the public\
+- Notice that the limiting value :math:`\bar b < 0` so that asymptotically the government makes a constant level of risk-free loans to the public\.

-- In the simulation displayed as well as  other simulations we have run, the par value of government debt converges to about :math:`1.07` afters between 1400 to 2000 periods
+- In the simulation displayed as well as  other simulations we have run, the par value of government debt converges to about :math:`1.07` afters between 1400 to 2000 periods.

 For the AMSS incomplete markets economy, the marginal tax rate on labor income  :math:`\tau_t` converges to a constant